-Feedback Dacket TCP ECN flags (NS:CWR:ECE) Allowed IP ECN
+Feedback Packet TCP ECN flags (NS:CWR:ECE) Allowed IP ECN

-mode I acket Description flags ECN ECN++
+mode Гаске Description flags ECN ECN++

 Non-ECN All ECN disabled 000 00 00

 ECN SYN ECN setup SYN 011 00 00

 SYN/ACK ECN setup SYN/ACK 001 00 XX

 Data Regular 000 XX XX

 Echo CE 001 XX XX

 CWnd Reduced 010 XX XX

 Control & RTX Same as data packet 00 XX

 AccECN SYN AccECN setup SYN 111 00 XX

 SYN/ACK AccECN setup SYN/ACK 010 00 XX

--Ditto- with CE Echo 110 00 XX
+SINACK -Ditto- with CE Echo 110 00 XX

 Data CE counter XXX XX XX

-Control & RTX ΛΛΛ 00 XX
+Control & RTX 00 XX

-TABLE II: Allowed IP ECN field for all types of TCP packet in all three feedback modes.
-X means 0 or 1 counter to continually repeat feedback of a count of how many CE-marked packets it has received over the half-connection.
+Table 2: Allowed IP ECN field for all types of TCP packet in all three feedback modes.
+X means 0 or 1 tion of TCP ECN flags allows feedback on the SYN/ACK in the event that the SYN arrives at the server with a CE mark, otherwise the SYN/ACK uses 010.
+This enables the SYN to be ECN-capable (see ECN++ in § 2.4).
+Once an AccECN connection is established, an AccECN data receiver uses the ECN TCP flags as a 3-bit counter to continually repeat feedback of a count of how many CE-marked packets it has received over the half-connection.

-ECN++
+2.4 ECN++

 When ECN was first standardized, SYNs and SYN/ACKs were precluded from being ECN-capable at the IP layer.
-IP/ECN was similarly prohibited for pure ACKs, window probes, and retransmissions (termed 'Control and RTX' in Table II).
-In 2005, the IETF sanctioned an experiment allowing IP/ECN on the SYN/ACK, termed ECN+ [9].
+IP/ECN was similarly prohibited for pure ACKs, window probes, and retransmissions (termed 'Control and RTX' in Table 2).
+In 2005, the IETF sanctioned an experiment allowing IP/ECN on the SYN/ACK, termed ECN+ [18, 19].

-The ECN++ proposal is more ambitious than ECN+.
-It has found ways to safely allow each type of TCP control packet or retransmission to use IP/ECN, including FIN (finish) and RST (reset) packets as seen in the rightmost column of Table II.
+The ECN++ proposal has found ways to safely allow each type of TCP control packet or retransmission to use IP/ECN, including FIN (finish) and RST (reset) packets as seen in the rightmost column of Table 2.
 ECN++ can be used with either standard ECN feedback or AccECN feedback.
 Except, the SYN can only be ECN-capable in the IP header if it requests AccECN feedback in the TCP flags (111).
 This is because only AccECN provides space in the SYN/ACK for feedback in the event that the SYN gets CE-marked.2

-RELATED WORK
+3. RELATED WORK

-The extent to which the Internet deploys and supports ECN has been a topic visited repeatedly over the past 15 years [4], [7], [8], [12].
+The extent to which the Internet deploys and supports ECN has been a topic visited repeatedly over the past 15 years [6, 7, 17, 21, 22, 31].
+Previous work focused on three main aspects of ECN-readiness, namely, server-side support, end-to-end path support and, finally, client-side support.

 Measurements of server-side support usually focus on the population of web servers as ranked by Alexa.
-While quantifying ECN server-side support in 2004, Medina et al [12] found that as little as 2.1percent of the servers tested supported ECN.
-Ten years later, Trammell et al [4] report an acceleration in the deployment of ECN-capable servers, finding 56.17percent of ECN-capable servers.
-In this article, we corroborate the acceleration of ECN deployment for wired networks and Alexa servers, and we extend the study to mobile networks and ECN++.
+While quantifying ECN server-side support in 2004, Medina et al [22] found that as little as 2.1% of the servers tested supported

+ECN.
+Ten years later, Trammell et al [31] report an acceleration in the deployment of ECN-capable servers, finding 56.17% of ECN-capable servers.
+In this paper, we corroborate the acceleration of ECN deployment for wired networks and Alexa servers, and we extend the study to mobile networks and ECN++.